-Below are the types of real estate sold in May 2019(source VIREB) in Nanaimo:
+Below are the types of real estate sold in May 2020(source VIREB) in Nanaimo:

 |Property Type||# of sold unit’s||Average price|

 The Sell/List ratio is the percentage of houses that were listed that sold.
-Year-to-date, at the end of May 2019, the Sell/List ratio was 55% which is down by 12%.
+In May 2020, the Sell/List ratio was 44% which was 12% lower than in May 2019.

-Sales of townhouse units is also down year-to-date by 18%.
-They are taking 20% fewer days to sell and the average sale price is 8% higher year-to-date.
+Sales of townhouse units were down by 60% from May 2019.
+They were taking 26% fewer days to sell, and the average sale price was 11% lower in May 2020 than in May 2019.